Whytes Bikes v Rich Energy - lessons from the Haas F1 Team sponsor’s copyright dispute

 Jaya Bajaj

-Jaya is an associate in the IP, IT and commercial team in Reading.
+Jaya is a former associate in the IP, IT and commercial team in Reading.
 Her expertise covers a range of commercial agreements, intellectual property licences and IT contracts, including terms and conditions of business, software licences and contracts for the supply of goods and services.

 With a particular interest in data protection matters, she advises clients on the legal basis for processing and implementing GDPR-compliant agreements, policies and procedures.
 She is a member of the firm’s sports, fashion and life sciences sector groups and also plays an active role in the CSR committee in Reading.